Brine-Finance-Libs/brine-connector-nodejs/README.md

 - High level abstraction for ease of use.
 - Easy authentication
 - Automatically sets JWT token internally
-- Auto re-login when JWT expires
+- Calls refresh endpoint when token expires.
 - Typescript Types✨

 Brine Connector includes utility/connector functions which can be used to interact with the Brine API.
 It uses axios internally to handle all requests.
 It includes interceptors for handling setting JWT and re-login on token expiry.